 You may not realize it, but too many thick support cushions can actually make your condition worse.
 It affects the curvature of your spine and leads to poor posture without you even realizing it until you start suffering from backache and see a doctor about it!
 You can click here to find a complete hands-on review about the best sitting position for sciatica and here is what I tested best with my sciatica patients.

 Choosing the best ‘chiropractic recommended’ support cushion can be a big dilemma.
-You want to make sure you’re getting your money’s worth, but with so many options it’s hard even for an ‘expert’ like me!
+You want to make sure you’re getting your money’s worth, but with so many options it’s hard to even for an ‘expert’ like me!
 I recommend choosing one that is at least four inches thick and then picking from there based on comfortability.

 Picking The Right Lumbar Support For You

 Now, let’s discuss how to understand what kind of lumbar support cushion is good for you.
 We all have different body builds.
 So, what suits someone else might not suit you at all!
 You need to understand your own size.

 A lumbar support cushion must have the correct dimensions as per your back.
 The easiest way to make a support cushion on your own is by using a towel.
 For this purpose, you can take a big towel and roll it like a log.
 To secure its shape, you can tape it up with scotch tapes.
 Although, take good care that the thickness at the center of the roll does not exceed 4 inches.

 This towel cushion is by far the cheapest way to make lumbar support.
 Most of us have spare towels lying around.
 You can adjust the towel against your back where you feel you need the most support.
 Typically, it should rest against your lower back.